 To effectively implement DevOps across Agile and other software development processes, management needs to implement a culture-orientated approach, which requires the following multiple dimensions: toolchain integration and strategic planning.
 Secondly, executing a successful strategy of joint and coresponsibility in teams comprised of developers, testers, and operators is another critical indicator [5].
-This instead comes as a priority, which means strengthening the internal and external links of communication, the penetration of knowledge within cross-functional departments, and the acknowledgment of the practice of knowledge flow to integrate a sense of responsibility in achieving results.
+This instead comes as a priority, which means strengthening the internal and external links of communication, the penetration of knowledge within departments, cross-functional and the acknowledgment of the practice of knowledge flow to integrate a sense of responsibility in achieving results.

 Next, combining toolchains, employed in Agile and DevOps conditions along with workflow automation, is essential for frictionless teamwork and a seamless collaboration process.
-It involves investing in the operations of interoperable organizations, which helps in the principles of both methodologies while specific requirements considering the constraints[4].
-Besides, it is also essential to use or implement CI/CD pipelines and automation frameworks that eventually accelerate development, testing, and deployment process.
+It involves investing in the operations of interoperable organizations, which helps in the principles of both methodologies while considering the specific requirements and constraints[4].
+Besides, it is also essential to use or CI/CD implement pipelines and automation that eventually frameworks accelerate the development, testing, and deployment process.